turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * The turning points that led to your career change
 * What you envision for yourself going forward

+**Note:** this template does not need to be submitted anywhere.
+You'll use this to help you build out your LinkedIn profile, which you will submit at the end of Week 4.

 ### Next Steps
 Practice!
 Make sure to practice your story with others that you trust: your homeroom group, your accountabilibuddy, your mentor, your friends, your family, etc.